hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-coupling.md

 SECTIONS OUTPUT FILE : r-control-flows.txt
 ```

-Thus, re-running the simulation will write the fluxes across the two define control sections to a file called *r-control-flows.txt*.
+Thus, re-running the simulation will write the fluxes across the two defined control sections to a file called *r-control-flows.txt*.